Hitting the Wall is coming February 12th to Kindle Unlimited!

 These men are all too close.
 And they reek.
 Two different types of cologne, tobacco, and the sheriff had Italian for lunch.
 My stomach heaves.
 I swallow hard.

 “We have to consider, there is a point where spreading rumors is slander.
 And slander is against the law in Stonecut County.”
-The sheriff tucks his thumbs in his belt and sways back.
+The sheriff tucks his thumbs in his belt and sways on his feet.

-Mr. Wall turns back to me, pinning me again with those strange blue eyes.
+Mr. Wall turns back to me, holding me fast again with those strange blue eyes.
 “Young lady, all we want is the truth.
 If my son did what he’s accused of doing, we will make it right.
 If he committed a crime, he will face the consequences like a man.
-But if this is a story, if you had anything to do with it spreading around, you need to do the right thing.
+But if this is a story, if you had anything to do with spreading it around, you need to do the right thing.
 Tell the truth.
-My son could lose his job.
-The woman he plans to marry.
-The respect of this community.
-I’m asking you, person-to-person.
-Tell the truth.”
+My son could lose his job, the woman he plans to marry, the respect of this community.
+I’m asking you, one person to another—tell the truth.”

 What does he mean—face the consequences?
 Could Kellum go to jail?
 They’d never arrest him.
 Would they?

-Back home, the rich kids got away with everything, and from everything I’ve seen so far, that’s how Stonecut County works, too.
+Back home, the rich kids get away with everything, and from what I’ve seen so far, that’s how Stonecut County works, too.

 But I don’t want Kellum Wall to get arrested.
 Even after everything, I still have a stubborn sweet spot for him.

 There’s a patch in the couch, next to my thigh, where the upholstery has worn through.
 You can see the orange cushion poking through.
 Grandma would have been absolutely mortified.
 All these important men in her house, and there’s a hole in the couch.
 Not to mention Connie in her kitchen.
 She’s turning over in her grave.

 I’m in such big trouble.